NWERC-Iceland/Website/content/_index.md

 All accepted teams have been added to the registration page, there are currently still teams that have not completed local registration, please do so ASAP!

 ## Final Registation
 Final registration has (finally) been openend!
-Pleaes see the registration page for more info.
+Please see the registration page for more info.

 ## Pre Registration
 The pre-registration has now been closed!